liuq/uniud-letter/README.md

 ## Installation

 Put the `uniud.lco`, `dpia.lco`, `pollo.png` and `iso9001.png` files inside a directory into your TeX search path.
-Install the `Helvetica Neue Heavy` font systemswide.
+Install the `Helvetica Neue Heavy` font systemwide (possibly also other `Helvetica Neue` fonts, if there are not available in your system).

 ## Compilation